A Typical IM Lesson

 A warm-up that helps students get ready for today's lesson might serve to remind them of a context they have seen before, get them thinking about where the previous lesson left off, or preview a calculation that will happen in the lesson so that the calculation doesn't get in the way of learning new mathematics.

-Four instructional routines frequently used in warm-ups are Number Talks, Notice and Wonder, Which One Doesn’t Belong, and True or False.
-In addition to the mathematical purposes, these routines serve the additional purpose of strengthening students’ skills in listening and speaking about mathematics.
+Instructional routines frequently used in warm-ups are Number Talks, Notice and Wonder, and Which One Doesn't Belong.
+In addition to the mathematical purposes, these routines serve the additional purpose of strengthening students' skills in listening and speaking about mathematics.

 Once students and teachers become used to the routine, warm-ups should take 5–10 minutes.
 If warm-ups frequently take much longer than that, the teacher should work on concrete moves to more efficiently accomplish the goal of the warm-up.

-After the warm-up, lessons consist of a sequence of one to three classroom activities.
+After the warm-up, lessons consist of a sequence of one or more classroom activities.
 The activities are the heart of the mathematical experience and make up the majority of the time spent in class.